zhangshanfen9/idiori/README.md

     - answer: the answer we received
     - province: the province of our vantage point
     - city: the city of our vantage point
+- For ethical considerations, we anonymized the IP address of a vantage point, an exit node of proxy services.
+Also, we only kept the last and penultimate hops of traceroute result to avoid exposing such exit nodes.

 ## Source codes of our measurment
 - We established our measurement platform manually.
 For example, installing operating system and installing VPN software on each machine.
 Almost no coding in this process.